 The most haunted floor in the entire hotel is the seventh.
 So if you really want to see a ghost, check availability for rooms on this floor.
 Visitors to the hotel have seen a woman in white, heard phones ringing throughout the night, witnessed televisions and lights turning on unprompted, and even experienced the feeling of being touched.
 Can you imagine how creepy it would be to innocently doze off in your double bed only to feel an unwelcome presence?
 The woman in white, also known as the ghost bride, will shriek her way through the halls.
 Some guests have been so disturbed they ask to change rooms...literally in the middle of the night.
 At this point, the concierge of the hotel is used to it.

 The twelfth floor tends to be the floor with the most plumbing issues.
 Leaking faucets and running bath water will wake up guests in the middle of the night only to shut off as they enter the bathroom.
+Just the unofficial haunted room amenities to go with your bathrobe and complimentary toiletries.
 Apparitions of nurses roaming the halls have also been sighted.
-Possibly the most disturbing is the rumor that the swimming pool is made of the old operating tables from the medical center.
+Possibly the most disturbing is the rumor that the swimming pool is made of the old stainless steel operating tables from the medical center.

 After all that, are you interested in having a haunted experience at the Emily Morgan San Antonio?
 Take advantage of happy hour at Oro Restaurant and Bar and take a dip in the heated outdoor pool before settling into your room to see if anything mysterious happens after dark.